 The University of Rochester doctoral training program in clinical psychology is patterned after the clinical-scientist model.
 The program provides students with thorough grounding in both general and clinical psychology and has been continually accredited by the American Psychological Association (Office of Program Consultation and Accreditation, American Psychological Association, 750 First Street, NE, Washington, DC 20002; phone: (202) 336-5979; website: www.apa.org/ed/accreditation/) since 1948.
 In 2018, the program became a member of the Academy of Psychological Clinical Science, which is an alliance of leading, scientifically oriented programs with a strong commitment to clinical science training.

 The program is built around a four-year curriculum.
-Only the PhD degree is offered.
+The Department of Psychology offers MA to PhD track* training; graduates earn both an MA and PhD, we do not offer a terminal Masters.
 Students complete 90 credit hours, up to one third of which may be credited for research.
-To learn more the program’s mission, see the goals and objectives page.
+To learn more the program’s mission, see the program aims page.

 Interested in applying?

 The core clinical faculty is composed of: